Lotfullah21/JavaScript_Complete/15-objects/README.md

 ## Objects

-Objects are collections of properties and represented using key-value pairs.
+Objects are collections of key(property)-value pairs.

+Property values can be `string, numbers, booleans, null, arrays and functions`.

+if functions used inside an object, those are called `methods`.

 We can create objects using object literals, constructor functions, or the class keyword.